 In fact, it is more than likely that at the time of Windows 7’s retirement, threat actors were aware of exploits that had not yet been discovered, and which they are now able to use against any unfortunate souls still using the OS, free from fear of reprisal by Microsoft.

-When Microsoft ended support for Windows 7, more resistant users — or those in offices who were engaged in a drawn-out OS update process — were presented with a few ways to use Windows 7 for a little longer.
+When Windows 7 reached end of life, more resistant users — or those in offices who were engaged in a drawn-out OS update process — were presented with a few ways to maintain their Windows 7 installs for a little longer.

 Those looking to run Windows 7 in a virtual machine could do so on the Azure Virtual Desktop service, which comes at no extra cost if a business is already a customer of Azure.
 Custom virtual machines can also be used, if you’d like to virtualise Windows 7 yourself.